gSchool/cne-precourse-curriculum/README.md

-# Galvanize CNT (Cloud Native Technologist) Precourse
+# Galvanize CNE (Cloud Native Essentials) Precourse

-This precourse is designed to ensure that you have the necessary skills to participate effectively in the Cloud Native Technologist (CNT) course.
+This precourse is designed to ensure that you have the necessary skills to participate effectively in the Cloud Native Technologist (CNE) course.

-In order to get the most out of CNT, you will need need to have a baseline familiarity with Git, Java and the Web.
+In order to get the most out of CNE, you will need need to have a baseline familiarity with Git, Java and the Web.

 **Git**

-In order to enroll in CNT you must be able to:
+In order to enroll in CNE you must be able to:

 - Get a working version of Git installed on your local machine
 - Setup a Github account